SecTrollz/mnemonic-maps/README.md

 <hr style="border: none; border-top: 1px solid #4A5568; margin: 2em 0;" />

-# CORE THESIS · LINGUISTIC STEGANOGRAPHY FOR OPERATIONAL EFFICIENCY
+# Core Thesis · Linguistic Steganography for Operational Efficiency

 This project examines the intersection of **linguistics, cognitive psychology, and digital forensics** to create **memorable, executable, and composable workflows** encoded in natural language sentences.